Cut the Clutter: A Simple Organization Plan for a Clean and Tidy Home

 - Set the date.
 Be creative!
 Holiday parties don't necessarily have to take place on the two Saturdays before Christmas, or even during the busy pre-holiday period.
-Our familoy celebrates Twelfth Night, holding our annual holiday bash the first weekend after January 1.
+Our family celebrates Twelfth Night, holding our annual holiday bash the first weekend after January 1.
 Our friend Marianne has carved out the Tuesday evening between Christmas and New Years Day for her special dinner party.
-CEO's Mom throws an annual Texas New Year's party on New Year's Day.
-All three functions have become institutions, parties that guests look forward to attending year after year.
+Mom throws an annual Texas New Year's party on New Year's Day.
+All have become institutions, parties that guests look forward to attending year after year.
 Schedule your party around a less-traditional date, and guests are much more likely to be able to attend.

 - Make a Master Guest List.
 The single most important piece of paper for party planning is the guest list.
 List guests, and record acceptances and regrets.
 A party planner must know who and how many will be attending.
 Print Party Planning Forms from the Organized Christmas Forms Library, including a party budget, guest list and. party planner form.

 - Get the word out early.
 The holiday season is a busy time.
 Make sure your guests know about your party in time to attend.
 Send invitations at least 4 weeks early for holiday parties.

 - Plan food and drink.
 What refreshments will be offered at your party?
 Start a party menu list.
 One important bit of information is to plan serving sizes.
 How many of each appetizer should you include for each guest?
 In my's experience, this quantity will vary depending on where you live.
 Folks on the West Coast tend to take only a nibble of everything, but in the South, food is much more important.
 As a general rule?
 Plan for ten total appetizers per guest, but be prepared to ratchet that number up or down depending on where you live.
 Same principle applies to beverages.